 DRCOG supports federal funding for reclamation activities.
-DRCOG also supports legislation encouraging federal, state, tribal and local governments, as well as mining companies and nonprofit groups that have no prior ownership or responsibility for an abandoned mine, to clean up an abandoned or inactive mining site by granting them liability protections under several environmental statutes, including the Clean Water Act.
+DRCOG also supports legislation encouraging federal, state, tribal and local governments, as well as mining companies and nonprofit groups that have no prior ownership or responsibility for an abandoned mine, to clean up an abandoned or inactive mining site by granting them liability protections under several environmental statutes, including the Clean Water Act

-- of Superfund.
+Superfund.
 DRCOG is concerned that a number of Superfund issues have become serious problems in recent years while the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) has been awaiting reauthorization.
-DRCOG urges Congress to address the following issues individually or as part of a comprehensive reauthorization. - Liability protection.
+DRCOG urges Congress to address the following issues individually or as part of a comprehensive reauthorization

+Liability protection.
 Under current law and regulation, parties interested in cleaning up a Superfund site may decide not to pursue remediation efforts for fear of being held liable for preexisting problems.
-Lengthy cleanup

-- delays have occurred in our region and elsewhere while parties litigate over responsibility.
+Lengthy cleanup delays have occurred in our region and elsewhere while parties litigate over responsibility.
 DRCOG supports federal funding for cleanup activities.
 DRCOG supports legislation and regulations encouraging parties that have had no prior ownership or responsibility for a site to clean up the site by granting them liability protections under several environmental statutes, including the Superfund law.
-DRCOG also supports limiting liability when a party has complied with applicable environmental laws at the time of disposal to further the goal of timely and cost-effective cleanup of Superfund sites. - Community participation.
+DRCOG also supports limiting liability when a party has complied with applicable environmental laws at the time of disposal to further the goal of timely and cost-effective cleanup of Superfund sites

+Community participation.
 Local governments often face significant community and neighborhood concerns regarding contaminated sites.
 Public involvement in the assessment, planning and cleanup for such sites is an important aspect of efforts to bring these sites to a safe condition.
-Provisions that assist local governments in establishing and funding formal mechanisms for citizens to participate in the cleanup and land-use decisionmaking process are appropriate and necessary.
+Provisions that assist local governments in establishing and funding formal mechanisms for citizens to participate in the cleanup and land-use decision-making process are appropriate and necessary significant progress toward the act's goals.
+Allocation of cleanup costs among responsible parties should be according to the proportion of contamination caused by each